krystalmonolith/thread-pool-project/rx-thread-pool/README.md

 - Functions passed to workers must be serializable (no closures over external variables)
 - Shared memory via SharedArrayBuffer is not tested (yet)...
 Use RxJS streams to avoid race conditions.
-- Worker startup has overhead - better for longer-running tasks
+- Worker startup has overhead - Better for longer-running tasks
+- IDE Debuggers segfault when breakpoints are in the threaded code...
+YMMV.

 ## Building from Source